Questions and Answers

 I don’t have buttermilk.
 Can I substitute?

 My scones didn’t rise very high.
-What did I do wrong?

 Why should I use parchment paper?